fastapi/fastapi/docs/en/docs/python-types.md

 Both are equivalent and underneath they are the same, but I would recommend `Union` instead of `Optional` because the word "**optional**" would seem to imply that the value is optional, and it actually means "it can be `None`", even if it's not optional and is still required.

-I think `Union[str, SomeType]` is more explicit about what it means.
+I think `Union[SomeType, None]` is more explicit about what it means.

 It's just about the words and names.
 But those words can affect how you and your teammates think about the code.